-Buckby Feast Day is celebrated in the Market Place which is decked with bunting, filled with stalls and thronged with people – in the first year more than 1,500 people turned up, and numbers have continued to grow every year.
+Traditionally the Buckby Feast Day was celebrated in the Market Place and decked with bunting, filled with stalls and thronged with people – in the first year more than 1,500 people turned up, and numbers have continued to grow every year.
 In 2016 it was moved to the sports field where there is more space.

 The Feast traditionally starts with a short service before the festivities get going.
 There is a competition to find the best “Feas Pudn” (the time-honoured Long Buckby Feast Pudding) which is heralded by the Parade of the Pudns with the entrants plus the robed judges.
 Then follows music and dancing, fairground attractions, Punch and Judy, bouncy castles, displays, games, competitions and many stalls selling a huge range of goods, a pig roast, Pimms tent, barbecue as well as all the pubs and restaurants on the Market Place.

 - The Feast raised more than £5,000 in its first year, which lead to the formation of a charity, called The Buckby Feast Trust.